 Bacon a practical outlook on one's home.
 He wrote in Of Buildings "Houses are built to live in and not to look on; therefore let use be preferred before uniformity, except where both be had."

-popped across the English channel with Sir Amias Paulet, the English ambassador at Paris.
+In 1576 Bacon sailed across the English Channel to France with Sir Amias Paulet, the English ambassador at Paris.
 The disturbed state of government and society in France under Henry III afforded him valuable political instruction.
 The sudden death of his father two and a half years later in February 1579 necessitated Bacon's return to England

 His tomb and monument are in St Mildred’s Church, St Albans.